Atento: Awards and recognitions

 Atento has subsequently been recognized by Great Place to Work® as one of the 25 World's Best Multinational Workplaces in 5 different occasions and one of the 25 Latin America Best Multinationals to Work for 8 consecutive years.
 The company has also been recognized as one of the Best Workplaces in some of the countries where it operates, including Spain, Brazil or Argentina.
 The company has maintained the recognition by Great Place to Work® in Uruguay, Mexico, Peru, Chile, Colombia and Central America and the Caribbean.

 The company has also been awarded several times the IMT awards in Mexico, ABEMD awards in Brazil, CRC Gold Awards, including as Best Customer Service Outsourcer in Spain in 2018 and ranked as the second most innovative company in Brazil's service sector, according to Valor Econômico.

 Also for several years has Atento been named a Leader in Gartner's Magic Quadrant for Customer Management Contact Center BPO.

+Acquisition by ABAI

+In November 2025, the company was acquired by ABAI.
+This deal allowed Atento to divest its operations in Spain to focus on AI-driven customer experience (CX) markets in the United States and Latin America.
+The acquisition includes Atento's Spain unit and its Morocco operations, creating a leading BPO player in the region.